adabrodev/data_to_chatGPT/README.md

 You can find the dashboard, which is fed with the results of this code, here : https://lookerstudio.google.com/s/r3zE0r4iICg

+You can access the article related to this code at the following link: https://medium.com/@aleksander.dabrowski/harnessing-chatgpt-for-data-analysis-my-first-tests-9356850660dc

 # The code performs the following tasks:

 1. Technical settings: It imports libraries and creates the main table in BigQuery to store ChatGPT responses.